VermontDepartmentOfHealth/docgov/careers.md

 ## What to Prepare *(ahead of time)*

 1. Create a Personal Project Diagram
-2. Familiarize yourself with MS SQL Server Managment Studio
+2. Familiarize yourself with MS SQL Server Management Studio

 ### Personal Project Diagram

-Prior to the interview, please provide a simple diagram of a system or appliation that you woked on with a summary of what the end-product did.
+Prior to the interview, please provide a simple diagram of a system or application that you worked on with a summary of what the end-product did.
 We want you to be able to showcase something you've built or you're particularly proud of.
-Please be prepared to provide techinical details about the system during the interview.
+Please be prepared to provide technical details about the system during the interview.

 Here are a couple of examples of system diagrams [Entity Relationship Diagram][6] | [Software Architectural Diagram][7].
 Please feel free to use whatever drawing or diagram tools you'd like, for example, Visio, a pen and paper, or any available free tools like [draw.io][9]